Your doctor’s office will send your paperwork to Teva’s Shared Solutions®.

 - Neuroleptic Malignant Syndrome.
 Call your healthcare provider right away and go to the nearest emergency room if you develop these signs and symptoms that do not have another obvious cause: high fever, stiff muscles, problems thinking, very fast or uneven heartbeat, or increased sweating.

 - Restlessness.
 You may get a condition where you feel a strong urge to move.
 This is called akathisia.

-- Parkinsonism in people with Huntington’s disease.
-Symptoms include: slight shaking, body stiffness, trouble moving, or keeping your balance.
+- Parkinsonism.
+Symptoms include: slight shaking, body stiffness, trouble moving, trouble keeping your balance, or falls.

 Sleepiness (sedation) is a common side effect of AUSTEDO®.
 While taking AUSTEDO®, do not drive a car or operate dangerous machinery until you know how AUSTEDO® affects you.
 Drinking alcohol and taking other drugs that may also cause sleepiness while you are taking AUSTEDO® may increase any sleepiness caused by AUSTEDO®.

 The most common side effects of AUSTEDO® in people with Huntington’s disease include sleepiness (sedation), diarrhea, tiredness, and dry mouth.

 The most common side effects of AUSTEDO® in people with tardive dyskinesia include inflammation of the nose and throat (nasopharyngitis) and problems sleeping (insomnia).

 These are not all the possible side effects of AUSTEDO®.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.